jefdaj/gander/readme.md

 Diff two folders
 ----------------

-You can compare two folders directly, or substitute the saved hashes.
+You can diff two folders directly, or substitute the saved hashes.
 These do the same thing:

 ```